Wool and Diaper Care.

 That is why we do not recommend using mainstream laundry detergents.
 Common household laundry detergents are not appropriate for wool especially if it contains enzymes.
 Enzymes are in laundry detergents to eat protein stains.
 Wool is made of protein.
 This can cause accelerated wear by breaking down the weakened fibers.

-We also no longer recommend lanolin rich wool washes such as Eucalan.
+We also no longer recommend lanolin rich wool washes.
 The biggest thing to remember is that washing and lanolizing are two different steps.
 Lano-rich wool washes contain lanolin and can impede proper washing.
 It is our (and other wool makers’) opinion that the lanolin in it is enough to hold on to some of the soil on the wool but not enough of it to be useful towards moisture protection for diaper cover use.

 Tips and Tricks from the Admin